Thuggonaut/42IC_Ring01_Get_Next_Line/README.md

 5. Properties of static variables in C:
 	- Lifetime:
 		- The lifetime of a static variable extends throughout the entire execution of the program.
 	- Scope:
-	⁃	A static variable can have either global or local scope.
+		- A static variable can have either global or local scope.
-	⁃	If declared inside a function, it has local scope, and if declared outside of any function, it becomes a global variable.
+		- If declared inside a function, it has local scope, and if declared outside of any function, it becomes a global variable.
 See # .f & .g
-	⁃	Memory Allocation:
+	- Memory Allocation:
-	⁃	A static variable’s memory is allocated in the data segment of the program’s memory, rather than the stack.
-See # .h ⁃	Initialization:
+		- A static variable’s memory is allocated in the data segment of the program’s memory, rather than the stack.
+See # .h
+	- Initialization:
-	⁃	A static variable is initialized only once during program execution, at the time of program loading.
+		- A static variable is initialized only once during program execution, at the time of program loading.
-	⁃	Thread Safety:
+	- Thread Safety:
-	⁃	Static variables are not thread-safe by default.
+		- Static variables are not thread-safe by default.
-	⁃	All threads of a process share the same address space, and since a static variable has a fixed address, its state is shared by all the threads.
+		- All threads of a process share the same address space, and since a static variable has a fixed address, its state is shared by all the threads.
-	⁃	If multiple threads access the same static variable simultaneously, it can lead to race conditions and unexpected behavior.
+		- If multiple threads access the same static variable simultaneously, it can lead to race conditions and unexpected behavior.
-	⁃	A race condition arises when the outcome of a program depends on the indeterministic ordering of operations in different threads.
+		- A race condition arises when the outcome of a program depends on the indeterministic ordering of operations in different threads.
-	d.
-Example of a Static Variable in C:
+	- Example of a Static Variable in C:
 ```
 #include <stdio.h>